animeshbasak/paper-test/README.md

 # paper-test
 Angular Assessment
-Please go to ngxanimesh.netlify.app to check the live project
+Please go to <a href='ngxanimesh.netlify.app' alt="website"> to check the live project